energy-storage-analysis/LDES-Survey/cap_cost/datasets/pub/kale_2018/README.md

 [Kale, V., et al. 2018.
 A comparative study between optimal metal and composite rotors for flywheel energy storage systems.
 Energy Reports 4, 576–585.](https://doi.org/10/gm8c9v)

-This publication conatains the materials strength-to-weight ratio of metal and composite materials.
-This data is the primary source of the materials define the virial-limited storage media (pressure tanks, SMES, and Flywheels).
+This publication contains the materials strength-to-weight ratio of metal and composite materials.
+This data is the primary source of the materials define the Virial-limited storage media (pressure tanks, SMES, and Flywheels).
 These different storage media are created during data processing as near-duplicates except for different $Q_{max}$ which depends on the geometry of the system.
 The $Q_{max}$ for the different types are determined from [Nomura, et al. “Structural Limitations of Energy Storage Systems Based on the Virial Theorem.”
 IEEE Transactions on Applied Superconductivity, Vol. 27, No. 4, 2017](https://doi.org/10/gjg4k7).

 ## Development: